OceanLabs/iOS-Print-SDK/README.md

 ## ApplePay
 See our [ApplePay setup documentation](Kite-SDK/docs/applepay.md) if you want to enable checkout via ApplePay.

+## Push Notifications

+Push notifications are a powerful marketing tool that if used effectively can increase both user engagement and customer life time value by driving more sales within your application.
+Kite supports sending push notifications to your customers, see our [Push Notification setup documentation](Kite-SDK/docs/push_notifications.md).

 ## SDK Entry Points
 Depending on your use case you might want to launch to a specific product, or even bypass the product selection/creation process entirely and jump straight to the checkout/payment journey.
 See our [SDK entry point documentation](Kite-SDK/docs/entry_points.md) for more details.